oVirt/vdsm/doc/thin-provisioning.md

 Vdsm monitors thin provisioned drives or drives being replicated to thin provisioned drives periodically.
-During startup, DriveWatermarkMonitor is created and scheduled with the periodic executor to run VM.monitor_volumes every 2 seconds (configurable) on all VMs.
+During startup, DriveWatermarkMonitor is created and scheduled with the periodic executor to run VM.volume_monitor.monitor_volumes every 2 seconds (configurable) on all VMs.

 For each VM, we fetch the drives that should be monitored.
 We have 2
 cases: